-It had been over a month since I had taken her for a manicure and after a one week hospital stay followed by 2 weeks in rehab at the nursing home her nails were in desperate need of a makeover.
+It had been over a month since I had taken her for a manicure.
+After a one week hospital stay followed by 2 weeks in rehab at the nursing home, her nails were in desperate need of a makeover.

 This was her 4th day at home and although a bad cut was on her left leg from a fall she suffered on the first day back, she seemed content to relax on the couch, leg elevated and TV tuned into the Hallmark channel.

 Her husband and now primary caretaker took my visit as an opportunity to clean the garage.
 I had no idea the struggles he had been facing as mom had insisted he not tell his daughters everything.
 That afternoon they had just returned from Lemon Tree and with fresh, clean haircuts.
 When we asked, she told us she was fine and we all wanted to believe her.

 So I found the nail polish remover and pulled up a kitchen chair next to the couch.
 With a soft cotton ball I held her warm hand and tenderly wiped the remains of last month’s color.

 Not having daughters of my own or a bottle of nail polish in my house I was taken back to my own childhood.
 Back before everyone, including little girls, regularly went to salons to change the hue of their nails.

 Once the old color was gone I shook the small bottle filled with light blue liquid.
 Then super carefully I opened the container, wiped the brush and started with her pointer finger.

 Talk about being present.
 My focus was on target as I carefully completed the first nail.
 Impressed to not have smudged any on her skin I confidently moved on to the next finger.
 I was surprisingly good at this but I did not let my concentration wane.
 I stayed in the moment and we chatted about the stuff you talk about with your mom.
 A little of everything and nothing at all.